chrisruis/Mutational_spectra_data/README.md

-Data and scripts used in "Mutational spectra analysis reveals bacterial niche and transmission routes"
+Data and scripts used in "Mutational spectra are associated with bacterial niche"

 # data
 This directory contains data used in the manuscript